Skip to content

 4. Once all of the dependencies were available locally, it successfully built the module (because google/type/datetime.proto was in the local module cache).

-In summary, you can define your dependencies once in your buf.yaml file for all modules in the workspace, and the BSR will resolve the dependencies to include the imports required to build the modules.
+In summary, you can define your dependencies once in your buf.yaml file for all modules in the workspace, and the BSR resolves the dependencies to include the imports required to build the modules.
 You don't have to manually copy .proto files any more!

 Push your changes